Thai-Ths/Coffee-Quality-Segmentation-via-Clustering/README.md

 4. **Clustering:**
    - Apply KMeans clustering to segment coffees by quality profile.
-   - Determine optimal cluster count using the elbow method and silhouette score.
+   - Determine optimal cluster count using the elbow method.
    - Visualize and interpret cluster assignments.

 5. **Insights & Conclusions:**